chase4926/PirateRPG/designdoc.md

     Armor is temporarily (while the attack happens) reduced by the armor pierce amount Damage formula is (power * (weapondamage - armor))(probably going to change) If there is a critical hit, the formula becomes (power * (weapondamage - armor) * 2)
+    ### Fire Damage ###
+      Replace element with fire
+      firedamage - fireresist = firestrength
+      Fire Strength affects the effect of fire damage For the purposes of this, fire damage is represented by 'x' If fire damage is lower than 1, no fire effect occurs Fire damage does (x - enemylevel) damage per turn
   ## Dock ##
     ### Dock Menu ###
       To open the menu you talking to a sailor NPC